hb-gatsby/gatsby-starter-lumen/content/posts/2020-02-17-getting-started-with-terminal-sites.md

 ---
 ![](/media/Getting Started.png)

-So you're ready to get started with Fleek?
+So you're ready to get started on Fleek?
 Well, let's get right into it.
 In this guide we will walk through deploying a website to IPFS using Fleek.
 This guide is most helpful if you are already signed up for Fleek.
 If you haven’t already signed up you can [request early access](https://terminalbeta.typeform.com/to/kionHH).

 Let’s get started by signing up for Fleek and deploying a website: